gskorupa/examples/service_web_gui/webgui.md

 * small source  code
 * easy to learn

-Following the API-first development approach, we have built the store microservice as described in the [previous  article](https://www.signocom.com/software-development/microservice-with-java-in-a-flash-not-a-problem-at-all/).
+Following the API-first development approach, in the [previous  article](https://www.signocom.com/software-development/microservice-with-java-in-a-flash-not-a-problem-at-all/) we have built the store microservice exposing the REST API.
 We will use now this service as our backend (business logic).

 In order to meet the above requirements, we will use:
 * Bootstrap component library